mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

   labs(title ="Number of Rides per Month", x = "Month", y = "Number of Trips")
 ```

-Filtering the data by season provides a higher level picture.
+Filtering the data by season provides a higher-level picture.
 Summer is the most popular season for all users (2,353,948 rides), followed by fall (1,745,818 rides), spring (1,288,747 rides), and winter (466,581 rides).

 Filtering by season and user type provides even greater resolution.